Prospective Students

 - Machining Adjunct (PC108): Use the machine shop in the basement of Olin to create cool projects with metal, wood, and plastic.

-- Engineering Half Block (PC210): Learn about what different kinds of engineering consist of.
-Most who teach this block went to CC themselves and now work as career engineers.
+- Engineering Half Block (PC210): Learn about different fields of engineering from CC alums currently working as engineers!

 Opportunities

-Grading: Several Junior and Senior majors grade homework for introductory classes each block.
+Grading: Want to earn some extra money?
+Apply to be a grader for the department!
+We hire several physics majors every block to grade homework for our introductory classes.
 This is a great way to brush up on intro physics skills and work on one's own schedule.

 Research: Ask any physicist and they will tell you a research experience is a great idea for undergraduates.
 Some faculty will host research students during the semester in a research block or during the summer.
 If you are intrigued by the research interests of a faculty member talk to them early in the year about opportunities to work with them.
 Keep an eye out for REU workshops to learn about getting summer research positions at other schools.